-The agriculture sustainability conversation in the U.S and globally has moved from “niche to norm” and is likely to keep growing, despite changes coming in a new Trump administration.
+The agriculture sustainability conversation in the U.S and globally has moved from “niche to norm” and is likely to keep growing despite changes in a new Trump administration.
 That's the message from Rod Snyder, former EPA adviser and now principal and founder of Junction Strategies, who kicked off the Sustainable Agriculture Summit in Minneapolis Wednesday.

-"Conversations that might have once been relegated to think tanks or environmental NGOs are now happening in local ag coop board meetings or in coffee shops around rural America."
-Snyder said.
+"Conversations that might have once been relegated to think tanks or environmental NGOs are now happening in local ag co-op board meetings or in coffee shops around rural America," Snyder said.

 In addition, Snyder said there are strong signs of bipartisan leadership emerging at the state level in both red and blue states.
 For example, Nebraska was recently awarded more than $300 million in EPA funding to scale up climate-smart ag practices and technologies across what is a traditionally conservative red state.